about40kills/Contact-management-system/ReadME.md

 ## Error Handling
 The API uses a centralized error handling middleware to catch and respond to errors.
-Errors are returned in the following format:
-    ```json
-    {
-  "message": "Error message",
-  "stack": "Error stack trace" // Only in development mode
-    }